devops-kung-fu/hookz/README.md

 ## Overview

 Have you ever wanted to integrate custom functionality into your code commit and push workflows without using IDE plugins, hacks, or gnarly scripts?
-We have, and that's why we developed ```Hookz```. ```Hookz``` allows us to do a ton of commit tasks _before_ our code even hits our branches.
+We have, and that's why we developed ```Hookz```. ```Hookz``` allows us to do a ton of commit tasks **_before_** our code even hits our branches.
 As you commit and push code to a git based source repository, Hookz will trigger scripts, run tasks, or do just about anything for you.

-The best thing? ```hookz``` **doesn't care what IDE you develop with, what your back end source control system is, or what languages you program in.** Operating System?
+The best thing? ```Hookz``` **doesn't care what IDE you develop with, what your back end source control system is, or what languages you program in.** Operating System?
 We don't care.
-We've compiled ```hookz``` for every OS and architecture you'd ever want.
+We've compiled ```Hookz``` for every OS and architecture you'd ever want.

 Here's what happens when we use ```hookz``` on ```Hookz``` itself: